University College Dublin: Rankings

 The 2022 QS World University Rankings for employability and reputation rate UCD as first in Ireland and 87th in the world.

 The 2023 Times Higher Education World University Rankings placed UCD in the range of 201–250.
 It also ranked it 101–200th in the 2022 Impact Rankings.

 The QS Subject Ranking: Veterinary Science, 2018 ranked UCD 24th globally and first in Ireland.

-The 2023 U.S. News & World Report ranked UCD as the second best university in Ireland and 236th globally.
+The 2024 U.S. News & World Report ranked UCD as the second best university in Ireland and 253rd globally.

-UCD's Michael Smurfit Graduate Business School is ranked 21st in the Financial Times' ranking of leading European Business Schools in 2019.
-The business school's Masters in International Management is ranked eighth in the world.
+UCD's Michael Smurfit Graduate Business School is ranked 22nd in the Financial Times' ranking of leading European Business Schools in 2022 and 1st in Ireland.

 UCD was The Sunday Times University of the Year 2006 and 2020.

 Research and innovation

-UCD had a research income of €114.1 million during 2013/14.
+UCD had a research income of €155.7 million during 2021/22.

 The School of Physics hosts research groups in Astrophysics, space science and relativity theory (members of the VERITAS and INTEGRAL experiments) and Experimental particle physics (participating in the Large Hadron Collider experiments LHCb and CMS).